jeffrey9231/LendiDemo/README.md

 # Lendi Demo

-Objective: Create an application that retrieves data from an API and render that information using both React and Redux.
+Objective: An application that retrieves data from an API and render that information using both React and Redux.
 And write accompanying tests using Jest.

 Run time setting